Patient education: Contact dermatitis (including latex dermatitis) (Beyond the Basics)

 Diagnosis — The diagnosis of irritant contact dermatitis is usually based upon a person's history and physical examination.
 In some cases, a patch test (applying a small amount of a substance to the skin) may be recommended to determine if the dermatitis is allergic or irritant-type.
 Patch testing should be done by a dermatologist or allergist who is trained in this procedure.

 Treatment — The goal of treatment of irritant contact dermatitis is to restore the normal skin barrier and protect the skin from future injury.
-Reducing exposure to known irritants is essential.
+Reducing or avoiding altogether exposure to known irritants is essential.
 In some cases, simply reducing the use of soap and using an emollient cream or ointment completely alleviates symptoms.
 Wearing gloves when working with irritants may help as well.

 In more severe cases, topical corticosteroids (steroids) may be recommended.
 Steroid creams and ointments are available in a variety of strengths (potencies); the least potent are available in the United States without a prescription (eg, hydrocortisone 1% cream).
 More potent formulations require a prescription.